alexksikes/fSphinx/tutorial/README.md

 Retrieving Results
 ------------------

 fSphinx internally uses an object called DBFetch which retrieves the terms from the facets.
-This object may be used independantly:
+This object may be used independently:

     # let's fetch the results from the DB
     db_fetch = DBFetch(db, sql =